DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 "Quite clever: hiding light of magic circles in sunlight filtering through trees."

-Fairin took a breath with mix of surprise and admiration.
+Farin took a breath with mix of surprise and admiration.

 "I [see] now that it is been pointed out, but otherwise it would be nearly impossible to spot.
 ...Jeanne-sama, it seems emperor's group were done by it."